 One of the judges did comment and say that Omega was a nice example of a Maine Coon, which I already knew. 🙂

 At some point during the day, I took Omega to have his photos taken.
 You know, those professional Show cat pics you see all the time, yea, those.
-So I took him in the tent, and he acted like he was completely high on pills.
-He didn't respond to any feathers, worms, catnip, toys, nothing!
+So I took him into the tent, and he acted like he was completely high on pills.
+He didn’t respond to any feathers, worms, catnip, toys, nothing!
 I was laughing my ass off.
 He barely moved.
-In fact, he went ahead and went to slope right there on the photo table.
-I guess it was nap time, and he wasn't into the camera guy.
+He went ahead and went to slope right there on the photo table.
+It was nap time, and he wasn’t into the camera guy.

 Day 2 at the CFA Cat Show

-I got there at 8:20am since the show started at 9.
+I got there at 8:20 am since the show started at 9.
 I rolls up and was the only car in the parking lot.
 Thought it was weird.
-Then later discovered that they made an announcement after I left the day before that the show would start at 10 instead Of 9.
-That's what I get for leaving g early, I guess.
+Then later discovered that they announced after I left the day before that the show would start at 10 instead Of 9.
+That’s what I get for leaving g early, I guess.

-The good news is, Omega was done with his final ring by 12:30 pm and I was able to pack up and maKe it home in time to watch the Jaguars playoff game against the Buffalo Bills.
+The good news is, that Omega was done with his final ring by 12:30 pm and I could pack up and maKe it home in time to watch the Jaguars playoff game against the Buffalo Bills.
 I was excited about that!

 Final Thoughts About Omega’s First CFA Cat Show

-I haven't decided if we will go further in the show hall or not.
-I'm gonna talk to Omega about it and see what he thinks.
-I have a feeling he don't care either way.
+I haven’t decided whether we will go further in the show hall.
+I’m gonna talk to Omega about it and see what he thinks.
+I have a feeling he don’t care either way.